 The Cities of Culture Research Observatory is based at the School of the Arts, University of Liverpool.

-Through its social and humanities research the Observatory seeks to articulate the value of evidence-based cultural policy in the development of city-wide initiatives.
-The wealth of material gathered by the CC:RO showcases the challenges and opportunities emerging out of event-led cultural regeneration programmes worldwide.
+The Observatory combines humanities and social science research frameworks to articulate the value of evidence-based cultural policy in the development of event-led urban regeneration.
+The wealth of material gathered by the Observatory and its associates showcases common trends, challenges and opportunities in the ever growing concept of ‘cities of culture’ and its application worldwide.

 The Observatory started as a scholarly project in 1999 within the Centre for Olympic Studies at the Universitat Autonoma de Barcelona.
 This work led to the launch of the Cultural Policy Research Forum in 2001, one of the first digital academic environments dedicated exclusively to showcasing cultural policy initiatives.
 The Forum evolved into an informal cities of culture research observatory within the Centre for Cultural Policy Research at the University of Glasgow, in connection with the Cities and Culture Project (2002-2005).
 The latter set the methodological foundations for Impacts 08, the European Capital of Culture Research Programme led by the University of Liverpool and Liverpool John Moores University between 2005 and 2010, followed by the establishment of the Institute of Cultural Capital in 2010.
 In 2020, Beatriz Garcia is working with international colleagues to revamp the Observatory as a curated repository of academic research and evaluation on the evolving concept of ‘cities of culture’.

 The Observatory has documented the cultural policy and cultural programming framework of every Olympic and every European Capital of Culture host city, as well as a selection of comparable cultural events and international cultural policy initiatives, from the Commonwealth Games to the World Design Capital, from the UK Cities of Culture programme to UNESCO’s World Heritage Sites programme.